Thesys-lab/fast23-GLCache/README.md

 ### Traces
 The traces we used are all public, and a binary version of the traces can be found at [https://ftp.pdl.cmu.edu/pub/datasets/twemcacheWorkload/fast23_glcache/](https://ftp.pdl.cmu.edu/pub/datasets/twemcacheWorkload/fast23_glcache/)

-The traces are zstd compressed has the following format:
+The traces are [zstd](https://github.com/facebook/zstd) compressed and have the following format:
 ```c
 struct {
     uint32_t timestamp;